 A caregiver’s guide to dealing with dementia

-If you’re dealing with dementia because your parent, spouse, sibling or care recipient has been diagnosed, it’s important to realize that many things will change over time, including the way that your loved one behaves, the way that the two of you interact and the way that she handles daily activities like eating and grooming.
+If you’re dealing with dementia because your parent, spouse, sibling or care recipient has been diagnosed, it’s important to realize that many things will change over time, including the way that your loved one behaves, the way that the two of you interact and the way that they handle daily activities like eating and grooming.
 You’ll also have to consider your loved one’s safety in ways than you haven’t before.

 As you navigate the world of dementia care, here’s what to expect.